potassco/clingo/INSTALL.md

 If a dependency is missing or a software version too old, then there are typically community repositories that provide the necessary packages.
 To list a
 few:
-- the [ToolChain](https://wiki.ubuntu.com/ToolChain) for Ubuntu 14.04 and
+- the [ToolChain](https://wiki.ubuntu.com/ToolChain) repository for Ubuntu
-  earlier (later versions should include all required packages)
+  14.04 and earlier (later versions should include all required packages)
 - the [Developer
   Toolset](https://wiki.centos.org/SpecialInterestGroup/SCLo/CollectionsList)
   for CentOS